Meet The Team

 Senior Visiting Research Fellow, Nottingham Trent University

 Carol is a Visiting Academic at Nottingham Trent University’s School of Animal, Rural and Environmental Sciences, where she worked for many years as an Associate Professor specialising in equine behaviour and welfare.
-In her current role, she is involved in supervising postgraduate student research and continues to promote links between NEWC and the education sector.
+In her current role she is involved in supervising post-graduate student research and continues to promote links between NEWC and the education sector.
 Carol is an active researcher, focusing on improving the management and training of horses, with findings being published in both the scientific and lay press.

 Carol is also a Reader in Equitation Science and one of the original members of the International Society for Equitation Science.
-In addition to her academic role, Carol is a BHS-qualified Intermediate Instructor (BHSII).
+In addition to her academic role, Carol is a BHS qualified Intermediate Instructor (BHSII).

 In her role within NEWC, Carol is keen to extend the remit of NEWC to the consideration of the welfare of ridden horses and to promote evidence-based horse-friendly management and training practices.
 She believes that NEWC has a vital role to play in uniting the equine sector to work towards a better life for all equines.